RichardHerold/recipes/README.md

 - Keep file sizes reasonable (< 2MB) for faster loading
 - Images are displayed at the top of recipe cards

+## Progressive Web App (PWA)

+This recipe collection is a **Progressive Web App**, which means users can install it on their devices and use it offline!

+### PWA Features

+- 📥 **Installable** - Users can install the app on their home screen (desktop and mobile)
+- 🔌 **Offline Support** - All recipes are cached and available offline after the first visit
+- ⚡ **Fast Loading** - Assets are cached for instant subsequent loads
+- 📱 **App-like Experience** - Runs in standalone mode when installed (no browser UI)

+### Installing the App

+**On Desktop (Chrome/Edge):**
+- Look for the install icon (➕) in the address bar
+- Click it to install the app
+- The app will open in its own window

+**On Mobile:**
+- **iOS (Safari):** Tap the Share button → "Add to Home Screen"
+- **Android (Chrome):** Tap the menu (⋮) → "Install app" or "Add to Home Screen"
+- The app icon will appear on your home screen

+### Offline Usage

+After your first visit:
+1. The app automatically caches all recipes and assets
+2. You can use the app completely offline
+3. Recipes load instantly from cache
+4. When you're back online, the app updates automatically

+### PWA Setup

+The PWA is already configured!
+The following files handle PWA functionality:

+- `manifest.json` - App metadata and configuration
+- `service-worker.js` - Handles offline caching
+- `icon-192.png` & `icon-512.png` - App icons (see below)

+**Required Icons:**
+- Generate icons using `icon-generator.html` (open in browser and download)
+- Or create your own 192x192 and 512x512 PNG icons
+- Save as `icon-192.png` and `icon-512.png` in the root directory

+For detailed PWA setup instructions, see `PWA-SETUP.md`.

+### Browser Support

+PWAs work on:
+- ✅ Chrome/Edge (Android & Desktop)
+- ✅ Safari (iOS 11.3+, macOS)
+- ✅ Firefox (Android & Desktop)
+- ✅ Samsung Internet

+**Note:** Service workers require HTTPS (or localhost for development).
+GitHub Pages automatically provides HTTPS.

 ## File Structure

 ```